top of page

 7. Use Locally Specific Keywords

-When you’re writing content on your website, or blogging for your business, make sure that you’re using locally specific keywords.
-For example, instead of a general keyword like Pet Shop, look for a more geo-targeted keyword like pet shop in London.
+When writing content on your website or blogging for your business, make sure you're using locally specific keywords.
+For example, instead of a general keyword like Pet Shop, look for a more geo-targeted keyword like pPet Shopin London.

 8. Create Online Citations

-You can list your business on Yelp, Google My Business, and third-party referral apps; they’re all noted as citations.
-This goes a long way in establishing domain authority
+You can list your business on Yelp, Google My Business, and third-party referral apps; they're all noted as citations.
+This goes a long way in establishing domain authority.

 Conclusion